 The tax returns are filed on a calendar-year basis.

-Husband and wife (or two partners who have registered their partnership as a civil union) are jointly responsible for filing tax returns, and spouses must choose who between them is to be registered as the taxpayer.
-The election of a ‘responsible spouse’ remains effective for five years.
+Husband and wife (or two partners who have registered their partnership as a civil union) are jointly responsible for filing tax returns, and spouses must choose who between them is to be registered as the ‘responsible spouse’ .
+Typically, the ‘responsible spouse’ cannot be changed before the lapse of five years.
 The responsible spouse may elect to have the tax on the other spouse's earned income/pension income computed separately.
-If a separate computation is chosen, husband and wife (or partners as aforesaid) are assessed separately at single taxpayers' rates.
+If a separate computation is chosen, husband and wife (or partners as aforesaid) are assessed separately at the single or the parents taxpayers' rates.
 Unearned income is taxable in the hands of the spouse/partner earning the higher level of income.

 Payment of tax